katcipis/katcipis.github.io/content/blog/restless-restfull.md

++++
+author = "Tiago Katcipis"
+categories = ["Distributed Systems"] date = "2018-14-07"
+description = "The RESTless struggle for RESTfulness" featured = "crusaders.jpg" featuredalt = "Crusaders spreading the word of RESTFulness" featuredpath = "img" linktitle = "The RESTless struggle for RESTfulness" title = "The RESTless struggle for RESTfulness" type = "post"

++++

-# The RESTless struggle for RESTfullness
+# The RESTless struggle for RESTfulness

-This post will be about my history trying to understand REST and RESTfullness (whatever that is, spoiler alert, I'm not going to define what it is), what worked for me and what sidetracked me.
+This post will be about my history trying to understand REST and RESTfulness (whatever that is, spoiler alert, I'm not going to define what it is), what worked for me and what sidetracked me.